disarm-platform/docs/api-docs/creating-and-deploying-functions/creating.md

 ### 4. Deploy

+You will need a running OpenFaas deployment, which you've logged-into using `faas login`.

-Assuming you have a successful build from step 3, this step is simple to initiate: `faas up` .
+Assuming you have a successful build from step 3, the deploy is simple to initiate: `faas up`.
+If this works, The command should output the URL of the

 ## DiSARM algorithms and *OpenFaas*